Concept -- An Evaluation Protocol on Conversational Recommender Systems with System-centric and User-centric Factors: Related Work

 \textbf{CRS Evaluation}.
 We reckon that the success of CRS in practice may rely primarily on social characteristics, instead of just technical ones.
-However, existing evaluation protocols mainly focus on system-centric evaluation aspects, such as lexical diversity and perplexity of responses~\cite{ghazvininejad2018knowledge, chen2019towards}, or conversational fluency, relevance, and informativeness~\cite{wang2022towards, wang2022barcor}, or recommendation effectiveness and efficiency~\cite{wang-etal-2023-rethinking-evaluation, jin2019musicbot, warnestaal2005user} that are often straightforward and function-oriented.
+However, existing evaluation protocols mainly focus on system-centric evaluation aspects, such as lexical diversity and perplexity of responses~\cite{ghazvininejad2018knowledge, chen2019towards}, or conversational fluency, relevance, and informativeness~\cite{wang2022towards, wang2022barcor}, human-CRS behavior alignment~\cite{yang2024behavior}, or recommendation effectiveness and efficiency~\cite{wang-etal-2023-rethinking-evaluation, jin2019musicbot, warnestaal2005user}.
 These aspects seem unable to reveal the inadequacy of CRS from user-centric perspectives.
 Hence, the fragmented evaluation protocols are underdeveloped to conduct an inclusive evaluation.
-Although some efforts have attempted to consider the user-centric characteristics of CRS, they rely on person-to-person conversation analysis and questionnaire interviews, lacking quantitative viewpoints and empirical evidence~\cite{10.1145/3631534, 10.1145/3472307.3484164, articledddd, 10.1145/3624989} in addition that they might have over-used system-centric characteristics\footnote{Refer to Table \ref{tab:rerer} for better understanding our differences.}.
+Although some efforts have attempted to consider the user-centric characteristics of CRS, they rely on person-to-person conversation analysis and questionnaire interviews, lacking quantitative viewpoints and empirical evidence~\cite{10.1145/3631534, 10.1145/3472307.3484164, articledddd, 10.1145/3624989} in addition that they might have over-used system-centric characteristics\footnote{Refer to Table \ref{tab:rerer} in Appendix for better understanding our differences.}.
 In a nutshell, existing protocols may underestimate the problems of evaluating CRS~\cite{jannach2021survey, jannach2023evaluating}, and our \textsc{Concept} considers both system- and user-centric factors, aiming to provide an inclusive evaluation protocol for CRS.

-\textbf{LLM-based Evaluation}.
-LLM-based evaluation is widely known to be labor-intensive and effective~\cite{huang-etal-2023-reduce, afzali2023usersimcrs, zeng2023evaluating}.
-Recent studies reach a consensus on emphasizing the importance of providing detailed scoring rubrics in prompts for consistent evaluations to align with human assessments~\cite{liu2023calibrating,wang-etal-2023-rethinking-evaluation}.
-In line with the above research, \textsc{Concept} also utilizes the LLM for evaluation implementations.
+\textbf{LLM as User Simulator}.
+Manual evaluation often requires the user to constantly interact with CRS, which are labor-expensive and generally only feasible in an industry lab~\cite{huang-etal-2023-reduce}.
+A recent study on CRS features interactive evaluation with LLM-based user simulation~\cite{wang-etal-2023-rethinking-evaluation}, experimentally demonstrating its effectiveness as a reliable alternative to humans. \textsc{Concept} also harnesses an LLM-based user simulator.
 Moreover, our simulator is equipped with the Theory of Mind~\cite{fischer2023reflective}, which enables the simulator to reflect on its predefined personas.